apache/arrow/docs/source/format/CDeviceDataInterface.rst

   :c:member:`ArrowAsyncDeviceStreamHandler.on_error` callback.

-  Rather than having a separate release callback, any required cleanup should be performed as part of the invocation of this callback, with ownership of the Array being passed to the consumer-provided parameter calling this, and must be released separately.
+  Rather than having a separate release callback, any required cleanup should be performed as part of the invocation of this callback.
+Ownership of the Array is given to the pointer passed in as a parameter, and this array must be released separately.

   It is only valid to call this method exactly once.

 .. c:member:: void* ArrowArrayTask.private_data

-  *Optional.* An opaque pointer to consumer-provided private data.
+  *Optional.* An opaque pointer to producer-provided private data.

   Consumers *MUST NOT* process this member.
 Lifetime of this member is handled by the producer who created this object, and should be cleaned up if necessary during